Ahmed-Azri/nesox/bin/README.md

 for each load
 	on d0: loadbench.sh -f load.ld
+	wait for some time

 on d0: collectdata.sh
-	goto: operations on mac
+on d0: aggregate.sh
+on d0: compute.sh

+on mac: getstat.sh